◷ Reading Time: 12 minutes

 Parameters

-1. Input: parcel weight
+- Input: parcel weight

-2. Output: delivery cost
+- Output: delivery cost

-Setting Expressions
+Setting Delivery Cost Calculator Expressions

-Now that the modeling is done, you need to bind each column to runtime, which means you need to link each column to its Parameters.
-In the expressions below, $value refers to the value that is entered in each cell.
+Now that the modeling is done, you need to bind each column to Runtime, which means you need to link each column in the table to its relevant Parameter.
+You do this by adding an expression to the column header.

-Minimum Weight Build the expression below for the Minimum Weight column:
+Add the expression below for the Minimum Weight column:

 parcel weight > $value

-Maximum Weight Build the expression below for the Maximum Weight column:
+Then the expression below for the Maximum Weight column:

 parcel weight <= $value